 SecureID supports Nigeria’s telecoms with SIM cards manufacturing

-SID Digital, a technology subsidiary of SecureID Limited is supporting telecommunications companies across Africa and Nigeria in particular as it demonstrated its proficiency to manufacture and personalize SIM cards.
+SID Digital, a technology subsidiary of SecureID Limited is supporting the telecommunications companies across Africa and Nigeria in particular as it demonstrated its proficiency to manufacture and personalise SIM cards.

-It is also offering innovative digital solutions while retaining its position as Nigeria’s pacesetter within smartcard personalization during its recent exhibition at the maiden edition of the Nigerian Telecommunications Indigenous Content Expo (NTICE).
+It is also offering innovative digital solutions while retaining its position as Nigeria’s pacesetter within the smartcard personalisation during its recent exhibition at the maiden edition of the Nigerian Telecommunications Indigenous Content Expo (NTICE).

-Olanrewaju Oke, chief operating officer, SecureID Limited during a panel discussion during the event noted that SecureID has the capacity and skillset to manufacture all kinds of smartcards including sim cards for telecom companies in Nigeria and other countries across the African continent.
+Olanrewaju Oke, chief operating officer, SecureID Limited during a panel discussion during the event noted that SecureID have the capacity and skillset to manufacture all kinds of smartcards including simcards for telecom companies in Nigeria and other countries across the African continent.

 “As a globally certified organization and leading indigenous manufacturer of telecom sim cards across Africa, SecureID has the global standard skillset and facilities to manufacture for all telcos in Nigeria and the Africa continent,” he said.